The College Endowment Association

 College Endowment Scholarships

-Since 1965, after Downer College was moved to Lawrence University, the agreement was established that CEA would continue to provide support to women in higher education.
-Since that time, the College Endowment Association has provided significant assistance to young women at Wisconsin colleges.
+Since 1965, after Downer College was moved to Lawrence University, the College Endowment Association has provided significant financial assistance to young women at Wisconsin colleges.
 A gift from CEA in 1999 to Lawrence University provides for an endowed CEA scholarship and a professorial chair.
 Additional scholarships were funded in subsequent years to students from the Milwaukee Institute of Art and Design and the Milwaukee School of Engineering.
-The Milwaukee Downer Teschner Scholarship at MSOE was founded through a a member’s bequest in the name of the College Endowment Association.
+The Milwaukee Downer Teschner Scholarship at MSOE was founded through a member’s bequest in the name of the College Endowment Association.
 Later, CEA joined with the Women's Fund of Greater Milwaukee to sponsor a HER scholarship awarded to a returning adult student at the University of Wisconsin Milwaukee.
-The most recent scholarship was established in 2013 for a student at the Medical College of Wisconsin.
-Since 2000, CEA has awarded more than $300,000 in scholarships for women in Wisconsin universities.
+Since 2000, CEA has awarded more than $350,000 in scholarships for women in Wisconsin universities.

 Scholarship Awardees